What to do if your water heater leaks

 Keeping an eye on the water heater can save you a lot of trouble.
 This includes regularly checking under the heater for leaks or dampness and making sure everything sounds right when it’s in use.
 Taking the extra step to insulate both the tank and pipes could also end up saving money on energy costs and lessen the workload for the heater.
 Most importantly, be sure to reduce sediment buildup by flushing and having the tank inspected by a professional yearly.
 A plumber is more likely to catch an issue early on than you are.

 Regular water heater maintenance can mean all the difference in the health, safety, and longevity of the tank and water.
-However, if a leak or burst happens to occur, be sure to follow the steps above to reduce damage and make the process as quick and painless as possible.
+However, if a leak or burst does occur, be sure to follow the steps above to reduce damage and make the process as quick and painless as possible.